ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 But then we get to the regeneration scene right at the end of the episode and not only does David Tennant appear, he's wearing a [suit and overcoat, that looks a lot like his original costume](https://en.wikipedia.org/wiki/Tenth_Doctor#Appearance).

-And it's Christmas for the haters because for them:
+And it's Christmas for the haters because in their minds:

-* The 10th Doctor was the best of all time (save for Tom Baker in the 1970s)[^jk8u]
+* The 10th Doctor was the best of all time (save for Tom Baker in the 1970s)
 * The show has been crap since then, but the nadir arrived in 2017 with the despised 13th Doctor, and the show has been run into the ground thanks to showrunner Chris Chibnall who's written utter shit for the entire run.
-* But our prayers are answered and ~~Jesus~~ the 10th Doctor has returned to vanquish all the [Woke](https://en.wikipedia.org/wiki/Woke) [Social Justice Warriors](https://fee.org/articles/how-the-term-social-justice-warrior-became-an-insult/) and restore the show to its former glories! **Hallelujah!!**
+* And now ~~Jesus~~ the 10th Doctor has returned to vanquish all the [Woke](https://en.wikipedia.org/wiki/Woke), [Social Justice Warriors](https://fee.org/articles/how-the-term-social-justice-warrior-became-an-insult/) and restore the show to its former glories! **Hallelujah!!**
 * And best of all, there's no trace of the 13th Doctor, not even her clothing[^dcaa].

 Or in other words, the regeneration scene **vindcates** the opinions of the very toxic fandom that has plagued the entire run of Jody Whittaker's Doctor.